vladmihalcea/high-performance-java-persistence/README.md

     You need to blank the dynamic TCP port value and configure the static TCP port 1433 for all IPs.

     Open SQL Server Management Studio and create the `high_performance_java_persistence` database

+To build the project, don't use *install* or *package*.
+Instead, just compile test classes like this:

+    mvn clean test-compile

+Then, just pick one test from the IDE and run it individually.
+If you run all tests (e.g. `mvn clean test`), the test suite will take way to long to complete since some performance tests require to run for long periods of time.